Brow Lift Omaha

 - Classic brow lift – The traditional brow lift involves an incision just behind the hairline and can obtain dramatic and predictable lifting of the brow.
 The disadvantages to this lift include the size of the incision as well as high incidence of scalp numbness associated with the procedure.
 It also raises the height of the forehead.
 A trichophytic brow lift is a variation of this technique better suited for patients with a high forehead.

 - Direct Brow lifting involves small incisions near the brow, often concealed in a forehead wrinkle.
 With this technique, a small strip of skin is removed and the brows are raised and suspended in a more favorable position.
 This is often the best choice for male patients or those with thinning hair whose incisions would not hide well with other techniques.

 - Transconjunctival brow lifting is similar to the direct brow lift but is done through a traditional upper blepharoplasty (eyelid surgery) incision.
 This hides very nicely in the eyelid crease and has the advantage of addressing excess eyelid skin and low brow height through a single incision.

 What is the recovery like?

-The recovery depends on the specific procedure.
-But is generally quite well tolerated with a mild amount of swelling and bruising, that is mostly resolved within a few days to a week.
+The recovery depends on the specific procedure, but is generally quite well-tolerated with a mild amount of swelling and bruising.
+It is mostly resolved within a few days to a week.
 All sutures are removed in 6-7 days.
 Results will be noticeable right after surgery, but may take several weeks for the final result to be apparent.